City of Ottawa grader turned and overtook cyclist in fatal collision, witness says | CBC News

 'Paint won't protect you,' cyclist says

-Erinn Cunningham, the president of Bike Ottawa, told a crowd that after two years of the pandemic the group was eager to see each other.
+Group president Erinn Cunningham told a crowd that after two years of the pandemic, the group was eager to see each other.

 "But this isn't the way anybody wanted [it]."

-The intersection is a key connection for people moving between the Sandy Hill and Overbrook neighbourhoods and downtown Ottawa, and is also heavily travelled by cars moving to and from Cummings Bridge, ceremony attendee Ken Walker said.
+The intersection is a key connection for pedestrians and cyclists moving between Sandy Hill and Overbrook, and is heavily travelled by cars moving to and from Cummings Bridge, ceremony attendee Ken Walker said.

-"To only have painted bike lanes for cyclists....it's a bit of a travesty," Walker said, referring to the bike lanes that were painted just east of the intersection, on Donald Street between North River Road and Vanier Parkway, in 2017.
+"To only have painted bike lanes for cyclists … it's a bit of a travesty," Walker said, referring to the bike lanes that were painted just east of the intersection on Donald Street in 2017.

 "There's been a lot of push to try to get segregated, safe cycling infrastructure throughout the city.
 Obviously, we're focusing on this intersection today and we have to keep the pressure on," Walker said.

-In her email, the community association president said cut-through traffic taking a shortcut to avoid Vanier Parkway has always been a problem at the intersection.
+In her email, the community association president said traffic taking a shortcut to avoid the Vanier Parkway has always been a problem at the intersection.

 Amys said a raised cycle track or physically separated lanes like those the city has installed elsewhere might be a better long-term fix.